jsgalarraga/baristApp/README.md

 - staging
 - production

+_However, for the purpose of this assignment, all of them are equivalent to the production flavor_

 To run the desired flavor either use the launch configuration in VSCode/Android Studio or use the following commands:

 ```sh